 Our hope is that we will become a welcoming home for your medical care.
 If you're here, it means you've already made a commitment to improving your health.
 We're glad you're here and we can't wait to help you!

 Partners in Care

 Health care is a partnership between you and your health care team.
+We see you as the center of your care team, and want you to be involved in your own treatment plan to the extent that you wish to be.
 At each appointment, please come prepared with the information to help your PCP provide the best care for you.
 If you are on several medications, please bring your medication containers with you.
 If you have been to the emergency room or hospital, or have seen a specialist, bring any reports or discharge papers along.
 We can do a better job meeting your needs when we have all the important information about your health.
 As your care partner, we will also encourage you to set personal goals to improve your health.

 Your Primary Care Provider

 As a patient at LCHC, you will choose your primary care provider (PCP) – a doctor, nurse practitioner, or physician assistant.
 Your relationship with your PCP is very important.
 When you know your PCP and your PCP knows you, you will receive better quality care.
 Because of this, it is very important that you schedule appointments with the same PCP each time.
 For women who become pregnant, you may receive prenatal care from a midwife or obstetrician, then return to care with your PCP after delivery.

 Your primary care provider (PCP) works with a number of staff members who are committed to providing you with high quality care.
 Each member of your care team has a unique role; in addition to your PCP, your team will include a nurse and medical assistant, and may also include a chronic care educator, care coordinator, nutritionist, psychologist, pharmacist, or health support worker.
 Your care team may change depending on your medical needs.